piotr-marendowski/java-mooc.fi/README.md

 # java-mooc.fi
-My solutions from courses "Java Programming" Part 1 and Part 2 offered on mooc.fi
+My solutions from "Java Programming" (part 1 and 2) offered on mooc.fi (2023)